dustinpfister/blog_posts/_posts/threejs-examples-svg-movement.md

 ## The SVG Movement module and what to know first

-The content of this post is about a few draft prototype examples, and then the current state of a javaScript module that has to do with updating the posiiton of objects by way of SVG data.
-This is then a project exmaple that is not really inteneed for people that are new to threejs, as well as client side javaScript in general.
+The content of this post is about a few draft prototype examples, and then the current state of a javaScript module that has to do with updating the position of objects by way of SVG data.
+This is then a project example that is not really intended for people that are new to threejs, as well as client side javaScript in general.
 As such I will not be getting into detail about basic aspects of threejs as well as core javaScript that you should be up to speed with before hand here.
-However I do always take a moment with these opening seciton sof my post to write about a few things that you might want to read up on or refresh a little before contning with reading the rest of this post.
+However I do always take a moment with these opening sections of my posts to write about a few things that you might want to read up on or refresh a little before continuing with reading the rest of this post.

-### The SVG Loader is not built in and must be added on top of the core threejs librray
+### The SVG Loader is not built in and must be added on top of the core threejs library

-The SVG loader is an example of an asset loader that is not built into the core of the librray itself, but is rather one of many offical optiions for assets loaders that can be added on top of threejs by dowloanding the file for the revision number that you are using in the github folder of threejs.
-I have wrote a [blog post on the subject of the SVG loader alone](/2022/09/16/threejs-svg-loader/) as I have mentuned abouve last week in which I write about setting this up.
+The SVG loader is an example of an asset loader that is not built into the core of the library itself, but is rather one of many official options for assets loaders that can be added on top of threejs by downloading the file for the revision number that you are using in the github folder of threejs.
+I have wrote a [blog post on the subject of the SVG loader alone](/2022/09/16/threejs-svg-loader/) as I have mentioned above last week in which I write about setting this up.

 ### Speaking about SVG there is learning and or refreshing with that

-If you have not yet looked into what the deal is with SVG then now would be a good time to [read my post on SVG in general](/2019/02/11/js-javascript-svg), or better yet check out the modzilla docs.
-There is a lot to take in which it comes to SVG so when it comes to looking at the modzilla docs it is mainly the [path element tutorial](https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial/Paths) that you would want to read about that is most relatevnt to this javaScript module.
+If you have not yet looked into what the deal is with SVG then now would be a good time to [read my post on SVG in general](/2019/02/11/js-javascript-svg), or better yet check out the Mozilla docs.
+There is a lot to take in which it comes to SVG so when it comes to looking at the Mozilla docs it is mainly the [path element tutorial](https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial/Paths) that you would want to read about that is most relevant to this javaScript module.

 ### Source code is up on Github